Inner Inspiration

 Memories.

-The train racing through the countryside
+The InterCity racing the countryside

 First class,

-What days those were.
+What days those were!

 I love this music.